-There will be a two hour long tutorial each week.
-Quizzes will be held in the tutorials.
-Tutorials will start July 13/15.
+There will be a one hour long tutorial each lecture day.
+Tutorials will start May 31.

 Course Outline:

 A successful engineer requires a basic knowledge of economics, in addition to science and engineering.
 This course will introduce you to the concepts and methods utilized in engineering economics.
 The primary concept that you will learn is the time value of money.
 You will also learn problem solving methods and apply these to a variety of engineering decisions such as equipment replacement and selection among new investment alternatives.